Columbia Motorcycle Accident Lawyer

 Your motorcycle may be your key to freedom, most of the time.
 You may have spent many miles on it, taking the scenic route or just taking a quick ride through town.
 But your bike ride was cut short.
-You were injured, and now you’re suffering physically and financially.
+You were injured by another, and now you’re suffering physically and financially.

 Worse, the at-fault party doesn’t want to take responsibility for their actions.
 At Louthian Law Firm, P.A., we know it’s tough to fight back when you don’t have the tools and experience.
 Luckily, your Columbia motorcycle accident lawyer is here to help.

 Common Injuries in Motorcycle Accidents

 When you’re hurt on your motorcycle, you may have more severe injuries than many other motor vehicle accident victims.
 That’s because you don’t have the same level of protection they do.
 The lack of seat belts, airbags, and anything else between you and the road can mean serious injuries for you.

 Even if you feel fine, don’t take a chance with your health—go to the nearest Columbia hospital after your motorcycle accident for a health evaluation.
 Some injuries may not be obvious after the crash, but can still do a lot of damage.
 If you delay, the insurance company may also use that against you, so be sure to have the help you need documented as soon as possible.